 I recently had a major clear out in my home.
 I have gathered a lot of excess clutter over recent years with having a baby and buying a lot of things.
-I never needed or used.
+I never needed or used it.

 Where to Start and how to remove clutter?

 After watching a documentary on Netflix called Minimalism, it gave me the push to go through everything in my home and see what could I do to create more space.

-The first thing I did was start with my stuff, I started going through my wardrobes, to see what I could let go off and I have to say I was amazed at how much junk I hung on to.
+The first thing I did was start with my stuff, I started going through my wardrobes, to see what I could let go of and I have to say I was amazed at how much junk I hung on to.

 I started to pick out clothes that I haven’t worn in years, like Jackets, jeans, etc, and put them in a bag for the charity shop.
 My rule was, if I haven’t worn it in years, I never will, or if it’s not something I’d buy now I’d get rid of it.

 Some clothes had the labels still on, these were not so easy to give away, but I felt better knowing that I was giving to charity and someone will get better use of them than me.

 Where to recycle

 WEEE Ireland is a great website for advice and takes certain unwanted electrical products, to be recycled free of charge.
 They also partner with Laura Lynn and donate much-needed funds for the children’s charity.